CBC Federal Credit Union 5-Year CD at 5.25% APY (Expired)

 High-yield savings accounts

 • The leapfrogging to be the temporary “top” rate continues.
-All America/Redneck Bank is at 4% APY for balances up to $75,000 ($500 to open, no min balance).
-Republic Bank of Chicago has a Digital Money Market account at 4.00% APY ($2,500 minimum to open and avoid monthly fee, new money only).
+UFB Direct at 4.55% APY.
+All America/Redneck Bank is at 4.25% APY for balances up to $75,000 ($500 to open, no min balance).
+Primis Bank dropped their rate, but grandfathered existing customers for the time being.

 Short-term guaranteed rates (1 year and under)